Siege of La Rochelle: Numismatics

 Around the time of the siege, a series of propaganda coins were struck to describe the stakes of the siege, and then commemorate the royal victory.
 These coins depict the siege in symbolic ways, showing the city and the English effort in a poor light, while putting an advantageous light on royal might.

 Lucerna Impiorum Extinguetur ("The beacon of the impious will be extinguished"), 1626.

 Two dogs in the water around the reflection of a crown 1627.

 English snail pierced by an arrow on a raft, Esto Domi ("Go Home"), 1628.

 Vanquished English ship, Tellus decepit et Unda, 1629.

-In popular culture

-The siege forms the historical background for the novel The Three Musketeers by Alexandre Dumas and the book's numerous adaptations to stage, screen, comics and video game.

-The 11th book of Robert Merle's Fortune de France series, La Gloire et les perils, deals entirely with the siege.

-In Lawrence Norfolk's 1991 novel, Lemprière's Dictionary, the siege is the central cause of events (entirely fictional) 160 years later in London around the writing of John Lemprière's Classical Dictionary containing a full Account of all the Proper Names mentioned in Ancient Authors.
-In the novel, a group of eight (originally nine) merchants cause the deaths of most (if not all) of the citizens of La Rochelle by manipulating them into committing mass suicide before escaping the city in subterranean tunnels.
-This event leads to one of Lemprière's ancestors (whom is said to be a member of the nine merchants) turning against the merchants and also forms a being known as the "Sprite of La Rochelle".

-Taylor Caldwell writes about the siege in great detail in her 1943 novel The Arm and the Darkness but has as its commander the fictional Huguenot nobleman Arsene de Richepin, one of the central characters of the book.